CedricAnover/proof-of-concept-dag/README.md

 # "Non-Source" nodes dependent on "Source" nodes must use a `Node` object instead of strings.
-# All Non-Source nodes have a result kind of `CustomResultB`.
 @node_registrator(dag, "3", depends_on=[node_1, node_2])
 def cb_3(node, dep_results) -> CustomResultB:
     return _cb_func(node, dep_results)